How much space does it take to store food long term?

+This may seem obvious but storing large amounts of food requires a fair amount of space.
+You may be be thinking “well, yeah. duh.” and that’s fair, but hear me out.
 I think most people have some idea that buying a larger amount of food means the food will take up a larger amount of space.
 But it’s still hard to visualize exactly what that means until you start adding cases of canning jars or 5 gallon buckets of oats.
-I’ve put together some data on how much space you need to store food.
+I’ve put together some data on how much space you need for long term food storage.

 Please note I’m basing this on typical manufactured cabinets and shelving units and I am deliberately making my estimates rough.
 Your own cabinets or storage may be configured differently and may accommodate more or fewer items, so it’s best to measure your actual storage space before buying or canning food.